sveltia/sveltia-cms/README.md

 - You can easily switch between locales while editing with just a click on a button instead of a dropdown list.
 - Fields in non-default locales are validated as expected[^13].
+- Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.
 - [Integrates DeepL](#use-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].
 - You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.